Orfium/RxMusicPlayer-android/README.md

                 }
             }
 ```
+A notification is provided by default when the state gets changes.
+You can configure notification's icons by overriding [them](https://github.com/Orfium/RxMusicPlayer-android/tree/master/rxmusicplayer/src/main/res/drawable).

 RxMusicPlayer allows you to observe changes in media queue list and the current playback position of exoplayer
 ```kotlin
 RxMusicPlayer.queue